librz/learn-css/margin-collapse.md

 ## Answers

-### true or false: if two boxes are adjacent but not siblings(children of same container), their margins won't collapse
+### true or false: if two boxes are visually adjacent but not siblings(direct children of same container), their margins won't collapse

 False.
 They don't have to be siblings. e.g.